Ma Xiaolei: Club career

 Ma Xiaolei was promoted to Chinese Super League side Shenzhen FC in 2006.
 On 1 September 2007, he made his senior debut in a 4–1 away defeat against Shanghai Shenhua.
 He scored his first goal four days later, which ensured Shenzhen beat Henan Construction 2–0.
 Ma moved to China League One side Anhui Jiufang in 2010.
 He became the player of Tianjin Runyulong in the 2011 season after Anhui jiufang was taken over by Tianjin Runyulong.
 Ma was loaned to Lithuanian A Lyga side FK Sūduva in February 2011.
 Ma returned to China in June 2011 and signed a contract with China League Two club Chongqing FC.
 After three seasons at Chongqing, Ma moved to League Two side Meizhou Kejia in February 2014.
 In January 2015, Ma transferred to Chinese Super League side Changchun Yatai.
 He made his debut on 8 March 2015, in a 2–0 league defeat against Shandong Luneng Taishan.
 He was sent off in the match.

 In July 2016, Ma signed for China League Two side Shenzhen Renren.
-After two seasons within the third tier he joined fourth tier club Chengdu Better City.
-At Chengdu he would establish himself as a regular within the team that saw them win promotion into the third division.
-In the 2019 league campaign he would play a vital part in the clubs meteoric rise throughout the divisions by gaining another promotion.
+After two seasons within the third tier, he joined fourth tier club Chengdu Better City.
+At Chengdu, he would establish himself as a regular within the team that saw them win promotion into the third division.
+In their 2019 league campaign, he would play a vital part in the clubs meteoric rise throughout the divisions by winning another promotion to the second division.

+Ma joined Shaanxi Union in 2023 and retired in 2024.

+In January 2025, Ma was appointed as the team manager of Shaanxi Union.